pradeepbbl/chef-aws-volume/README.md

 In order to manage AWS components, authentication credentials need to be available to the node.
 There are 2 way to handle this:
-1. Load credentials from data bag
+* Load credentials from data bag (support encrypted databag)
-2. explicitly pass credentials parameter to the resource
+* explicitly pass credentials parameter to the resource
-3. or let the resource pick up credentials from the IAM role assigned to the instance
+* or let the resource pick up credentials from the IAM role assigned to the instance

 Recipes